-'Did you kill a Palestinian?': anti-West boycott sweeps Mideast
+'Did You Kill A Palestinian?': Anti-West Boycott Sweeps Mideast

 “We do not want our money to contribute to more fighting,” she added, searching for local replacements.

-The movement has gradually swelled since the Palestinian militant group Hamas launched a massive October 7 attack on Israel, killing more than 1,400 people, mostly civilians, and kidnapping more than 200, according to Israeli officials.
+The movement has gradually swelled since the Hamas launched a massive October 7 attack on Israel.

 Since then, Israel has relentlessly bombarded Gaza and sent in ground troops in an assault the health ministry in the Hamas-run territory says has killed more than 9,700 people, mostly women and children.